 1. Convert your Pinterest account to business account.
 This will allow you to dive deeper into analytics, website visits, and the amount of repins you’re receiving.

 2. Claim your website.
 This will show Pinterest that you’re a legitimate and engaged pinner, and that the source in which the pins come from is verified.

 3. Rich pins are key to improving your ranking!
-Rich pins allow information to be transferred straight from your website to the pin.
+A rich pin allows information to be transferred straight from your website to the pin.
 Because rich pins are constantly updating, your Pinterest content will never be outdated.

-4. Pin often.
-Pinning consistently will let Pinterest know that your an engaged user and you’ll be rewarded for the time spent on the platform.
+4. Pin often on your Pinterest account.
+Pinning consistently will let Pinterest know that your an engaged user and you’ll be rewarded for the time spent on the platform

 5. Create and pin high-quality content.
-By pinning high-quality content that encourages saves and comments, Pinterest will continue to show this content to even more users.
+By pinning high-quality and fresh content that encourages saves and comments, Pinterest will continue to show this content to even more users.

 The quality of your pins is also very important.
 Pin quality is often determined by the popularity and engagement level of your pins.
 The more people who engage with your pin by clicking through, saving, zooming, adding a photo or commenting, the higher your pin will rank for quality.

 Improve your pin quality by doing the following: